Michigan Library Love: Libraries to Visit This Summer

 Center Line Public Library

 The Center Line Public Library collection features zines from creators nationwide, but has a focus on local creators, especially those in the indie comics and cartooning scene.
-A lot of the zines are sourced from artists that are known personally by the librarians, as well as frequent visits to local festivals like A2CAF (The Ann Arbor Comic Arts Festival), Detroit Zine Fest, Detroit Art Book Fair, and more.
+Many of the zines are sourced from artists known personally to the librarians, as well as through frequent visits to local festivals like A2CAF (The Ann Arbor Comic Arts Festival), Detroit Zine Fest, Detroit Art Book Fair and more.

 Ecorse Public Library